 Unusually for Javora, this scene was a pure 3D composition with no 2D techniques involved.
 "Some people are using the same tools and workflow without changing," he says.
 "I am always trying to do something extra to keep my creative spirit going and enjoy the work."

-Next page: 10 more great 3D projects
+Next page: More great 3D art projects